devanshamin/gorilla/berkeley-function-call-leaderboard/README.md

 > By setting the `--api-sanity-check` flag, or `-c` for short, if the test categories include `executable`, the evaluation process will perform the REST API sanity check first to ensure that all the API endpoints involved during the execution evaluation process are working properly.
 If any of them are not behaving as expected, we will flag those in the console and continue execution.

-## Evaluating the LLM generations

 ### Running the Checker

-Navigate to the `gorilla/berkeley-function-call-leaderboard/eval_checker` directory and run the `eval_runner.py` script with the desired parameters.
+Navigate to the `gorilla/berkeley-function-call-leaderboard/bfcl/eval_checker` directory and run the `eval_runner.py` script with the desired parameters.
 The basic syntax is as follows:

 ```bash
 python eval_runner.py --model MODEL_NAME --test-category {TEST_CATEGORY,all,ast,executable,python,non-python}